MohamedAlkindi/flutter-native-arm64/README.md

-# Flutter ARM64 Prebuilt SDKs
+# Flutter Native ARM64

-This repository provides **prebuilt Flutter SDKs for ARM64 architectures**:
+This repository provides **prebuilt, fully native Flutter SDKs for ARM64 architectures**, for both Linux and Windows.

 - **Linux ARM64** – fully tested, includes Dart, Flutter CLI, engine binaries, Web & Android artifacts.
 - **Windows ARM64** – prebuilt, includes the same components as Linux; not tested on hardware.

+## Always Up-to-Date

+These SDKs are **continuously updated with the latest stable Flutter releases**.
+Every workflow run ensures you get the newest version without building from source.

 ## How to use

-1. Download the desired SDK from the [Releases](link-to-releases) page.
+1. Download the desired SDK from the [Releases](https://github.com/MohamedAlkindi/flutter-native-arm64/releases) page.
 2. Extract it to your preferred location.
 3. Add `bin/` to your PATH.
 4. Run `flutter doctor` to verify setup.